 The attention in the vineyard is meticulous, and also during harvest.
 Grapes picked from younger vines are kept separate and fermented separately from the older vines as are grapes picked from the north side versus the south side of the vines.
 The vineyard is in a very good neighborhood, one of Napa’s most historically rich vineyard sites.
 Beckstoffer’s well regarded Dr. Crane Vineyard is nearby as is his Bourn Vineyard.
 And also nearby is the Old Crane vineyard used by the Crane Assembly, one of Napa’s two oldest verified still producing vineyards.

 The tasting room is located directly next to the winery and production site, all of which are surrounded by 140+ year old olive trees.
 Tastings are held outside overlooking the vineyards in the shadows of their olive grove or in their cozy modern tasting room (which was elegantly remodeled several years ago).
+Typically visitors will begin their tasting with with a light wine followed by their Zinfandel, a Cabernet Sauvignon and perhaps a Petite Sirah.

 Select Wines